altair823/image_compressor/README.md

 #### `FolderCompressor` and its `compress` function example.

-The function compress all images in given source folder multithreaded and waits until everything is done.
+The function compress all images, multithreaded, in a given source folder and waits until everything is done.
 If user set a `Sender` for `FolderCompressor`, the method sends messages whether compressing is complete.

 ```rust